maubanel/UE5-Animations/jumping-ii/README.md

 ##### `Step 14.`\|`ITA`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 This is for falling off the edge of an object without jumping.
-We need to find out if we are in the air but not pressing the jump button. *Drag* a **Get Are We in Air?** and **Get Pressed Jump?** nodes onto the graph.
+We need to find out if we are in the air but not pressing the jump button. *Drag* a **Get Are We in Air** and **Get Pressed Jump** nodes onto the graph.

 ![add get are we in air and get pressed jump nodes](images/CheckIfInAirJumpNotPressed.jpg)